 Every aspect of story mapping revolves around your user.
 Understand who your users are in detail so you can cater to their needs, problems, and goals effectively.

 To ensure a successful story mapping process, all hands should be on the deck.
-Stakeholders involved can include subject matter experts, UI/UX designers, developers, product owners, testers, and scrum masters.
+Stakeholders involved can include subject matter experts, UI/UX designers, developers, Jira product owner, testers, and scrum masters.

 Story mapping shouldn’t be treated as a quick huddle where everyone gets their tasks and move on, it is more of a process that requires time.
 Break down your sessions into hourly chunks spanning over a period of a few days.
 The breaks are important to get back to the mapping with a fresh mindset and make any changes as required.